Causality-Labs/causality-labs.github.io/_posts/2025-12-16-Zephry_Intro.md

 - **SGP40** - VOC (Volatile Organic Compounds) gas sensor for air quality monitoring
 - **SCD40** - CO2 and temperature sensor for indoor air quality assessment

+The source code for this ongoing project can be found here [Zephyr Env Sensor](https://github.com/Causality-Labs/Env_Sensor)

 ## Steps

 I did this on a Windows machine.